 PRESIDENT'S LIST.
-Full-time students (or parttime students for each cumulative twelve hours) who make a grade-point average of 3.80-4.00 in any semester are placed on the President's list.
+Full-time students (or parttime students for each cumulative twelve hours) who make a grade-point average of 3.80-4.00 in college level courses during any semester are placed on the President's list.
 DEAN'S LIST.
-Full-time students (or part-time students for each cumulative twelve hours) who make a grade-point average of 3.50-3.79 are placed on the Dean's list.
+Full-time students (or part-time students for each cumulative twelve hours) who make a grade-point average of 3.50-3.79 in college level courses during any semester are placed on the Dean's list.

 HONORS AND HIGH HONORS.
 At the time of graduation, a student's total academic record is reviewed to determine High Honors (3.80-4.00) and Honors (3.50-3.79).
 For students to graduate with this distinction, they must have earned 24 or more hours of credit at OWCC and must have attained these same standards on all work done at OWCC as well as any cumulative academic work from prior institutions of higher education.